luis122448/developer-server/kubernetes/README.md

 ---
 ## Prerequisites

-Before you begin, ensure you have the following:
+Before you begin, ensure the following requirements are met:

-* **SSH access** to all servers (Raspberry Pi and N100) with `sudo` privileges.
+* **SSH Access:** You must have SSH access to all target nodes with a user that has `sudo` privileges.
-* **Ansible** installed on your management machine.
+* **Ansible Controller:** Ansible must be installed on your management machine (e.g., `dev-003`).
-* An **Ansible inventory** (`inventory.ini`) configured with the IP addresses or hostnames of your servers.
-The inventory should be organized so you can target different node types if necessary.
-* **Basic understanding** of Kubernetes and Ansible.
+* **Ansible Inventory:** A correctly configured inventory file (`config/inventory.ini`) is required.
+It should list all your master and worker nodes, organized into groups.
+    *Example:*
+    ```ini
+    [masters]
+    n100-001 ansible_host=192.168.100.181
+    n100-002 ansible_host=192.168.100.182
+    n100-003 ansible_host=192.168.100.183

+    [workers]
+    raspberry-001 ansible_host=192.168.100.101
+    raspberry-002 ansible_host=192.168.100.102
+    # ... and so on
+    ```
+* **Network Connectivity:** All nodes must be able to communicate with each other over the network.

 ---
 ## Ansible Playbook Structure

 It is assumed that you have a directory structure similar to the following:

+.
 ├── config/
 │   └── inventory.ini
 └── kubernetes/
-        ├── configure_kernel.yml
+    ├── add-hosts.yml
     ├── containerd.yml
-        ├── disable_swap.yml
-        ├── install_docker.yml
-        ├── k8s_prep.yml
+    ├── k8s.yml
-        ├── kubectl.yml
+    ├── k8s-tools.yml
-        ├── restart.yml
+    ├── k8s-cluster-prep.yml
-    └── ... other ...
+    └── reset-cluster.yml

 ---
 ## 3. Installation Workflow